 No. While it is most common for drumlines to play snare with traditional grip, this is not a requirement for the National Drumline Camp.
 You are welcome to choose whatever grip you are most comfortable with.

 We take the care and supervision of our younger participants very seriously.
-For the duration of the camp, each attendee under the age of 18 will be assigned a member of staff to look after them and be their go-to guy/girl.
+For the duration of the camp, each attendee under the age of 18 will be assigned a member of staff to look after them and be their go-to mentor.
 All members of staff must have a working with children check and have been vetted by the organisers to ensure they are a good fit for the job.

 All campers under the age of 18 are housed in separate accommodation to adult campers and boys and girls are also separated.
 Camp staff are situated in adjacent cabins to help keep an eye on everything in the evenings.